JAGFx/ets2-dashboard-skin/doc/MAP.md

 ### Step 1: Get tiles

-This project works with tiles from the [JAGFx / ts-map](https://github.com/JAGFx/ts-map) project.
+This project works with tiles from the [Unicor-p/ts-map](https://github.com/Unicor-p/ts-map) project.
 To get them, you can generate them yourself with the previous project, or get them from the [SCS_Map_Tiles](https://github.com/Unicor-p/SCS_Map_Tiles#supported-maps) project.

 Collecting other tiles from any other project will not be supported.